clivewalkden/Magento2_JivoChat/README.md

-# Jivochat Magento 2 Plugin
+# JivoChat Magento 2 Plugin

+## THIS IS STILL WORK IN PROGRESS AND WILL BE ADDED TO MAGENTO MARKETPLACE WHEN TESTED ##

 Beautiful, modern Live Chat that adapts to fit your site.
 Connect with more customers – and increase sales!
 Save your customers abandoning their cart while they email or phone you.
 Jivochat is on over 150,000 sites worldwide and offers 24/7 support and a free version for up to 5 agents.